taw00/element-rpm/README.md

 Riot is a fantastic client for communicating using the Matrix communication protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!

-_**What are Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.
+_**What is Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.

 Included directly here in this github repository are source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
 But runnable binaries have also been built.
 See below for how to install and run Riot on your linux desktop.